NHL playoffs outright predictions and ice hockey betting tips: Stars value to shine in postseason

 The Boston Bruins have enjoyed a phenomenal season and unsurprisingly head the betting to lift the Stanley Cup for the first time since 2011.

 Their record 65 regular-season wins helped them to an unprecedented 135 points - 22 more than their closest pursuers, Carolina Hurricanes.
-Counting back a further 22 points takes in the next 18 teams, while Boston's goal difference of +128 was almost double that of next-best Dallas Stars on +67.
+Counting back a further 22 points takes in the next 18 teams, while Boston's goal difference of plus 128 was almost double that of next-best Dallas Stars on plus 67.

 You might expect a team so demonstrably superior to their rivals to be odds-on to gain the 16 post-season wins they'll need to be crowned champions.
 But mastering four gruelling best-of-seven playoff series is a very different challenge to dominating the regular season, and that is why the Bruins can be backed at 3-1 for Stanley Cup glory.